 - eDNA analysis detects pest DNA in collected samples of material.
 There is research underway by the federal Department of Agriculture, Water and the Environment to develop quick and accurate tests for a range of invasive species.

 While a manager needs to be aware of what is happening throughout a crop’s growth, pest monitoring is often targeted at specific times of day, certain crop stages, or adapted to the circumstances.
 For example:

-- Caterpillar pests are not mobile within the canopy, so checking at any time of the day should report similar numbers, however pod-sucking bugs, particularly green vegetable bugs, often bask on the top of the canopy during the early morning and are more easily seen at this time.
+- Caterpillar pests are not very mobile within the canopy, so checking at any time of the day should report similar numbers.
+Pod-sucking bugs often bask on the top of the canopy during the early morning, and are best sampled then.

-- Some insects, such as brown bean bugs, are more flighty in the middle of the day and therefore more difficult to detect when beat sheet sampling.
-Others (e.g. mirid adults) are flighty no matter what time of day they are sampled so it is important to count them first.
+- Some insects are more flighty in the middle of the day and therefore more difficult to detect when beat sheet sampling.
+Others (e.g. mirid adults) are flighty no matter what time of day so it is important to count them first.

-- In very windy weather, bean bugs, mirids and other small insects are likely to be blown off the beat sheet.
+- In very windy weather small insects are likely to be blown off the beat sheet.